Yashica 44 Series

 (Images Courtesy of Tom Heckhaus)

-There were three, perhaps four Yashica 44 models: the Yashica-44 characterised by crank wind and Bay 1 filter mounts but without the self-cocking shutter or other sophistication of its Mat big brother; the simpler Yashica 44A, like the Yashica A, with knob wind and plain filter mounts and Yashica 44LM with selenium exposure meter, Bay 1 mounts and a knob wind which had more in common with the crank operation on the Yashica-44 than the knob on the 44A.
-All were available in numerous colours.
-There is also the mythical Yashica 44 Auto photograph in Sugiyama's book (based on 44LM but with f/2.8 lens and crank wind).
+There were three, perhaps four Yashica 44 models: the Yashica 44 characterised by crank wind and Bay 1 filter mounts but without the self-cocking shutter or other sophistication of its Mat big brother; the simpler Yashica 44A, like the Yashica A but with knob wind and plain filter mounts, and the Yashica 44LM with selenium exposure meter, Bay 1 mounts and a knob wind which had more in common with the crank operation on the Yashica 44 than the knob on the 44A.
+The Yashica 44 was available with metalwork in eight colours, the other two in a more limited livery.
+There is also the photograph of the mythical Yashica 44 Auto in Sugiyama's book (similar to the 44LM but with f/2.8 lens and crank wind).

-In September 1957, Franke & Heidecke reintroduced their pre-war 127 film baby 4x4 Rolleiflex as the commonly referred to “Baby Rollei”.
-Until 1963, it was available only in an instantly recognisable light grey colour (from the Rolleiclub).
-I’m not sure whether it was a response to the short-lived 127 film “super-slide” boom or in fact was the camera that started it (super-slides use the same size slide mounts, 2” x 2”, and hence projectors, as 35 mm slides but are considerably larger in image area, approx. 38 mm x 38 mm compared to approx. 34 mm x 23 mm).
+In September 1957, Franke & Heidecke reintroduced a completely new version of their pre-war 127 film baby 4x4 Rolleiflex as the commonly referred to “Baby Rollei”.
+Until 1963, it was available only in an instantly recognisable light grey colour (from the RolleiClub).
+This was the camera that started the short-lived 127 film “super-slide” boom.
+Super-slides use the same size slide mounts, 2” x 2”, and hence projectors, as 35 mm slides but are considerably larger in image area, approx. 38 mm x 38 mm compared to approx. 34 mm x 23 mm.
+The format was initially proposed by an employee of US Rollei distributer, Burleigh Brooks Inc.

 A number of Japanese companies producing TLRs responded almost immediately.
-According to Camera-wiki.org, first to be announced in magazines were the Yashica-44 and Primo-Jr (badged and marketed as the Sawyer’s Mark IV in the US) in May 1958 (see Shashin Kōgyō cover) but also according to Camera-wiki.org, as the Primo-Jr was advertised in the same month and the Yashica-44 not until July, the Primo-Jr was first to market.
+According to Camera-wiki.org, first to be announced in magazines were the Yashica 44 and Topcon Primo-Jr (badged and marketed as the Sawyer’s Mark IV in the US) in May 1958 (see Shashin Kōgyō cover) but also according to Camera-wiki.org, as the Primo-Jr was advertised in the same month and the Yashica 44 not until July, the Primo-Jr was first to market.
 This conclusion contradicts views expressed on some other sites including the Camera-wiki.org entry for the Yashica 44 which claims that it was the first Japanese 4x4.

-There is relative consensus that the Yashica-44 was a short-lived model.
+There is relative consensus that the Yashica 44 was a short-lived model.
 Apart from the litigation issues noted in the following paragraph, it was also relatively expensive for its rather limited feature set compared to both its bigger siblings and peers from other manufacturers.
-The end dates for the 44A and 44LM are less certain but I have copies of three separate Yashica ads where both cameras are displayed together with the Yashica E released in 1964 (one of the ads claims to be from 1965).
+Serial numbers suggest 1965 end dates for both the 44A and 44LM and this is supported by three separate Yashica ads where both cameras are displayed together with the Yashica E released in 1964 and one of the ads claims to be from 1965.

-The original Yashica-44 had a crank wind (but unlike the Baby Rollei knob wind, the crank was not linked to the shutter) and at first, was only available in light grey.
-The visual similarities to the Baby Rollei were remarkable and Franke & Heidecke and their US distributer, Burleigh and Brooks, decided to take Yashica to court.
+The original Yashica 44 had a crank wind (but unlike the Baby Rollei knob wind, the crank was not linked to the shutter) and at first, was only available in light grey.
+The visual similarities to the Baby Rollei were remarkable and Franke & Heidecke and their main US distributer (not for the 11 western states), Burleigh Brooks, Inc., decided to take Yashica to court.
 There are references on several Japanese sites but little detail.
 According to a 1997 post on the Rollei User Group forum, issue Number 1 of Volume 1 of the trade journal, Camera News of West Germany, noted that after litigation lasting 12 months, Yashica promised to make the camera in colours other than grey.
-A later, related post claims that prior to settlement of the case, Yashica had marketed the camera as the “Yashica Baby Gray” and afterwards were forced to use its official name, “Yashica 44”.
+A later, related post claims that prior to settlement of the case, Yashica had marketed the camera as the “Yashica Baby Gray” and afterwards were forced to use its official name, “Yashica 44” (I haven't seen any such adds but I have seen “adds a baby” and “new baby”).
+The Japanese Wikipedia Yashica entry confirms the litigation and adds that the 1959 settlement was signed by the presidents of the two companies in the Sheraton Hotel, Philadelphia, USA.

 Yashica 44 Production Timetable